-In 2010, for the first time in my life I jumped on a plane with my wife to leave the country I’d always called home, Australia, for a year of exploring, living and working abroad.
+In 2010, for the first time in my life I jumped on a plane to leave the country I’d always called home.
+With Australia in my rear-view mirror, I looked ahead to a year of exploring, living and working abroad.

-Back then it was a rite of passage – something to get out of my system before returning to my great job in IT to un-pause The Game of Life.
+Back then it was a rite of passage – something to get out of my system before returning to my flourishing IT career.

 It was during this time that I first met someone living the perpetual traveller lifestyle.